browserengineering/book/book/chrome.md

     so that its default is `black`.
 -   Next, I add the default style `a { color: blue; }` to our browser style sheet to color links blue.
--   Finally, I add a `color` field to `DrawText` and fill it out in `InlineLayout.text`.
+-   Third, I add a `color` field to `DrawText` and fill it out in `InlineLayout.text`.
--   Modified `DrawText.draw` to use the color for the `fill` parameter of `create_text`.
+-   Finally, I modify `DrawText.draw` to use the color for the `fill` parameter of `create_text`.

 Once links have colors, you can actually *find* them on the page.
 So